-The 2018-2019 season will mark Coach Tom O’Leary’s ninth year at the helm of the Servite Lacrosse program becoming one of the longest tenured lacrosse coaches in Orange County.
-Following the 2018 season, Coach O'Leary was named US Lacrosse Orange County Coach of the Year after leading the Friars to their third consecutive playoff appearances despite playing one of the toughest schedules in CIF.
-For the second year in a row the Friars spent the entire season ranked in the Top 10 while breaking Servite school records and experiencing program firsts.
+The 2020-2021 season will mark Coach Tom O’Leary’s eleventh year at the helm of the Servite Lacrosse program becoming one of the longest tenured lacrosse coaches in Orange County.
+Following the 2018 season, Coach O'Leary was named US Lacrosse Orange County Coach of the Year.
+He has lead the Friars to their forth consecutive playoff appearance, despite annually playing one of the toughest schedules in SS-CIF.
+For a third year in a row the Friars spent the entire season ranked in the Top 10 while breaking Servite school records and experiencing program firsts.

 A two time captain of the lacrosse program at Southern New Hampshire, Coach O'Leary started his first two seasons at midfield before moving to defense.
 He played in 36 out of 38 games over his first three seasons before being sidelined due to injury his last season in 2006.

 After graduating from Southern New Hampshire with a Bachelors of Science and a Masters in Organizational Leadership, he was asked to return to help coach.
 For two seasons Coach O'Leary ran the defense and the strength and conditioning for the program and aided in the teams NCAA Division II break through into the top 10.
 In addition to coaching at the collegiate level, Coach O'Leary was invited to two tryouts at the professional level with the opportunity to compete for a position on the Washington Bayhawks and Chicago Machine in 2006.

 In 2008, Coach O'Leary made the trip west to join former college teammate and now Assistant Varsity Coach Mike Hutnick at JSerra High School.
 From 2009-2010 he aided in winning the lacrosse programs first trinity title, a division two championship, and a division one playoff birth.